Photo Booth Glossary

 Many photo booth companies have provided big brands with the option to personalise their photo booths by adding their logo, brand or current advertising scheme on the sides.
 This has been so successful that many of these companies will provide the same service for your wedding photo booth, so your booth can be designed by you personally.
-Browse online and make comparisons to find the best deal for your budget.
+Discover online and make comparisons to find the best deal for your budget.

 Camera: This is the device used to record the photographs.
 Modern technology has made it possible to take high quality pictures on smartphones, cheap digital cameras, laptops, webcams and tablets – if you have a professional photography camera, that’s brilliant.
 You can rent them for your wedding day, though you may want to hire a professional photographer with the booth as they can utilise the technical aspects of such a camera.
 However, this is entirely up to you – there are plenty of options out there.